 The PUC is working with utilities to plan for the long-term implementation of the RPS at the lowest possible cost and risk to customers while maintaining safe, reliable utility service.
 RPS is a law, initially established through SB 1149 (1999) and then revised through SB 1547

 (2016), that requires electric utilities to meet customer energy needs with a certain percentage of electricity from renewable resources by a certain date – in Oregon it’s 50 percent by 2040.
-To learn more about how Oregon’s utilities are complying with the RPS, go to these recent reports:
+To learn more about how Oregon’s utilities are complying with the RPS, view the reports below.

 Oregon’s net metering program began in 1999, requiring all utilities, including investor-owned, public utility districts, municipalities and cooperatives, to allow customers to fund and install renewable generation on their property to offset energy purchases.
 The renewable project may be up to 25 kW for residential installations, and 2 MW for commercial.
 In billing periods during which the utility delivers more kWh to the customer site than it receives from the on-site renewable project, the customer is billed for each kWh-based charge, plus standard monthly charges.
 If the customer sends more kWh to the utility than it receives, the kWh credit is carried over for up to 12 months.
 If excess remains at the end of a-12 month period, it is transferred to customers enrolled in the public utility's low-income assistance programs.
 View the Solar Incentives Report